nielsr2/Embodied-Interaction-Mini-Project/README.md

 	- Lazy
 	- Dual-tasking

-Another paper that have served as a lens on this design, is Naccarato and MacCallum's [From representation to relationality: Bodies, biosensors and mediated environments](https://doi.org/10.1386/jdsp.8.1.57_1) [3]
+Another paper that have served as a lens on this design, is Naccarato and MacCallum's [From representation to relationality: Bodies, biosensors and mediated environments](https://doi.org/10.1386/jdsp.8.1.57_1) [2]

 They disregard the representational approach of biological signals - as there is no stable human body to be measured - It is in constant flux, both in terms of physiology, but also behaviour and contexts.
 It should therefore be seen as a complex system of relationality, that exceeds representation.

 Biosensor information have run the risk of being misintepretation, being subject to rigid interpretation, or cherry-picking to reach an isolated goal - Thus foregrounding the mediation constructed by the designers, but not opening up to fluid relations and dynamics.

 Acknowleding these limitations and challenges of biodata application, they propose 'biorelational feedback' - Putting the challenge on the designer, to creatively mediate and facilitate fluid relations between human and mediated environments, and intpretating awareness and agency across actors.
 They argue that " In the absence of dynamic body movement, streams of biodata provide limited information regarding flows of relationality and agency between physiology, action and environment."
-[3]
+[2]

-## Implications of theoritical grounding on design
+## Implications for design

+This literature led to some considerations on how to tackle humans in mediated environments:

 - **Rectrictive protocols of interactions**
 	- for example, from a dualistic approach on might develop very system 2 style of interaction flow: First "the mind" selects a light; then "the body" executes a desired command/interaction.